arielweinberger/user-crud/README.md

 - **Logging:** The application features one log level.
 In a production-ready application I would include several levels of verbosity (environment-dependant) and possibly external logging services for alerts.

+  For logging, I chose to go for structured logs with Bunyan.
+There is a wide variety of loggers out there, and I don't have any strong preference.

+  I did my best to include the relevant request parameters as well as a unique request ID per log, as this is what I would do in a real application.
+Although in a real application I would most likely create a middleware to simplify the API of logging errors, as this one can easily get over-bloated.

 - **Run mode:** The application runs in development mode.
 In a production-ready application I would set up configurations for different environments, and utilise environment variables.